 How much sleep your body needs depends on many factors.
 Most adults generally need between seven and nine hours per night in order to function well and lead a healthy life.

 Overweight, middle-aged men with prediabetes are also likely to have low testosterone levels.
-A study from The Journal of Endocrinology revealed that low T and diabetes are closely linked.
+A study from revealed that low T and diabetes are closely linked.
 Men who maintain a normal weight have a lower risk of developing full-blown diabetes as well as hypogonadism.

 Adult males should aim to get 11 mg of zinc each day.